-For 15 years Matthew has helped clients and employers gain a competitive edge in business.
+For 18 years Matthew has helped clients and employers gain a competitive edge in business.
 He’s worked with dozens of organizations – from startups to Fortune 100 companies – and has directly founded / co-founded three companies.
-Most recently, he co-founded Calgary Beer Week – a week-long celebration of the Canadian city’s craft culture, local businesses, and community.
 Matthew’s academic background includes law, business and finance, while his real-world experience includes business development and marketing.
 In this exclusive interview with Manning Global, Matthew tells us what it’s like to start a business and build a brand, and offers some essential advice for entrepreneurs looking to strike out in the marketplace…

 It was February 1993, the Sony Discman was taking the world by storm and I desperately wanted to buy one.
 At the time, I couldn’t legally get a job until age 14, so I decided to start shovelling driveways during the winter for $20 each.
 Business was OK, but I often found myself being beaten to the job by other kids with the same idea – it took roughly 30 minutes to shovel one driveway, by the time I had finished two or three, most remaining clients had either done it themselves or hired another kid from the block.